-MCX is compatible with a wide range of aqueous eluents and has optimum performance when used with eluents that have a pH in the range 7.0 to 13.0 for the analysis of sulfonated polyanions.
-Transfer to compatible eluents is easy provided the guidelines in this user manual are followed.
+PROTEEMA is compatible with a wide range of aqueous eluents.
+The columns have an optimum performance, when used with eluents that have a pH in the range 2.0 to 7.5, for the analysis of natural and synthetic peptides, proteins, and enzymes.
+The transfer to compatible eluents is easy provided the guidelines in this user manual are followed.

-For solvents outside this pH range, other Agilent column materials may be more appropriate.
-These materials may maintain a balance between sample ionic character, eluent pH, and packing material polarity for a size-only separation based on the "magic triangle" concept (Figure 1).
+For solvents outside this pH range, other Agilent column materials may be more appropriate to maintain a balance between sample ionic character, eluent pH, and packing material polarity for a size-only based separation based on the "magic triangle" concept (Figure 1).

 Figure 1.
-Magic triangle" illustrating the fact that optimal aqueous GPC/SEC performance requires a balance between sample ionic character, stationary phase, and mobile phase pH.
+"Magic triangle" illustrating the fact that optimal aqueous GPC/SEC performance requires a balance between sample ionic character, stationary phase, and mobile phase pH.